09 Early years practice policy

 - Any relevant professionals involved with the child are informed, e.g. social worker/family support worker.

-- If contact is made and the designated person is concerned that the child is at risk, the relevant professionals are contacted
+- If contact is made and the designated safeguarding lead is concerned that the child is at risk, the relevant professionals are

-immediately.
+contacted immediately.
 The events, conversation and follow-up actions are recorded.
-If contact cannot be made, the designated person contacts the relevant professionals and informs them of the situation.
+If contact cannot be made, the designated person contacts the relevant professionals and informs them of the

 - If the child has current involvement with social care, the social worker is notified on the day of the unexplained absence.

-- If at any time information comes to light that gives cause for concern, 06 Safeguarding children, young people and vulnerable adults
+- If at any time information becomes known that gives cause for concern, 06 Safeguarding children, young people and vulnerable adults

 procedures are followed immediately.